 Note: this list of places includes island features such as summits, but not islands as such.

 Ben of HowthHillBinn Éadair A name in Irish also Hill of Howth an extra name in English (Ir.
-Binn Éadair [GE], 'peak of Étar')DublinCounty, in Binnion List, Polymict melange Bedrock
+Binn Éadair [GE], 'peak of Étar')DublinCounty in Leinster Province, in Binnion List, Polymict melange Bedrock

 Binn Éadair (The Ben/Hill of Howth) is one of the most frequently cited hills in Irish literature.
 It is the subject of two poems in the Metrical Dindshenchas and in Acallam na Senórach it is the scene of a great hunt, during which Artúir (a character based on King Arthur) makes off to Britain with Fionn Mac Cumhail's three best hunting dogs.
 The Fianna pursue Artúir, kill all his men and bring him back captive to the Hill of Howth.
 According to legend, Binn Éadair is also the burial site of Oscar.
 The hill is also the scene of several romantic reminiscences in Joyce's Ulysees.

-Ben of Howth is the third highest hill in the East Coast area and the 1437th highest in Ireland.
-Ben of Howth is the most southerly summit and also the second most easterly in the East Coast area.
-Trackback: https://mountainviews.ie/summit/1046/
+Ben of Howth is the 1433th highest place in Ireland.
+Ben of Howth is the most northerly summit and also the most easterly in the Dublin area.
+Linkback: https://mountainviews.ie/summit/1046/